Image optimization

 -/quality/:value/

-Sets output JPEG and WebP quality.
-Since actual settings vary from codec to codec, and more importantly, from format to format, we provide five simple tiers and two automatic values which suits most cases of image distribution and are consistent.
+Sets output quality for lossy formats (JPEG, WebP, and AVIF).
+Since actual settings vary from codec to codec and, more importantly, from format to format, we provide five simple tiers that are consistent across different formats and other settings and suit most cases of image distribution.

 A higher quality level will typically result in a larger output file.
 However, setting the quality level higher than the original level of the uploaded image won’t increase your file size.